Jake Neighbours Game Preview: Blues vs. Golden Knights

 Neighbours Stats vs. the Golden Knights

-- On defense, the Golden Knights are one of the stingiest squads in the league, conceding 58 goals in total (only 2.3 per game) which ranks second.
+- The Golden Knights have given up 60 goals in total (only 2.3 per game), which ranks third in the league for fewest goals allowed.

 Watch the NHL on Max with the B/R Sports Add-On